gitlabhq/gitlab-runner/docs/executors/index.md

    system including the runner's token, and the cache and code of other jobs.
    Executors marked ✓ don't allow the runner to access the file system by default.
-   However, security flaws or certain configurations could allow jobs to break out of their container and access the file system hosting runner.
+   However, security flaws or certain configurations could allow jobs to break out of their container and access the file system hosting the runner.

 ### I am not sure